WonhoZhung/starter-academic/content/post/schnet-a-continuous-filter-convolutional-neural-network-for-modeling-quantum-interactions/index-1.md

 date: 2021-09-20T12:33:14.748Z
 summary: 'This post is based on a paper "SchNet: A Continuous-filter convolutional neural network for modeling quantum interactions" by Kristof T.
-  Schütt, Klaus-Robert Müller at NIPS 2017.'
+  Schütt, Klaus-Robert Müller at NeurIPS 2017.'
 draft: false
 featured: false
 tags: